 Active Living By Design’s Advisory Board and External Advisors support our commitment to healthy communities for everyone.
 Board members represent a variety of disciplines and perspectives who provide strategic input and expertise related to our specific initiatives and areas of focus.

-Niiobli Armah IV, MA, Vice Chair
+Niiobli Armah IV, MA, Chair

 Strategist, Bloomberg Associates

 Niiobli Armah IV is founder of We-Collab; a social change organization that works across public and private sectors to accelerate innovation in local communities.
 He currently works at Bloomberg Associates; an international consulting firm that helps city government improve the quality of life for it citizens.
 His focus at Bloomberg Associates is to support the work of the My Brother’s Keeper initiative, a White House effort focused on closing persistent opportunity gaps and barriers that prevent boys and young men of color from realizing their potential.

 He is the former Director of Health Programs for the National Association for the Advancement of Colored People (NAACP) where he managed their national policy and advocacy work primarily focused on Childhood Obesity, HIV & AIDS, Health Care Reform and Health Equity.
 He was actively involved in designing the NAACP’s model for healthcare reform implementation.
 In 2014 Niiobli was the recipient of The White House Champions of Change award designated to community leaders who are dedicated to improving access to health care.